FreemanTheDemon/ultimate-warlord/notes.md

 ok, here's the plan:

-- put database on heroku
-- seed database with postman
 - implement password stuff (use prior assignment for reference)
 - set up and add some mild design for the main page of the website
 -